The Library Course Reserves Department would be happy to assist faculty members with requesting course materials for shelf and electronic reserves.

 - For items which are neither books nor articles, such as government documents or unpublished papers, please fill out an "Other Sources" request from the "Add Reserve Item" menu.
 Be sure to indicate how the item will be supplied and a web address if necessary.

-If you would like to clone items from previous semesters or from one section to another, please email Course Reserves or call 202-885-3231.
+If you would like to clone items from one section to another in the same semester, please email Course Reserves or call 202-885-3231.

 Item Tags: An instructor can "tag" any reserve item to identify weeks, topics, papers etc. For example, one article can be tagged "Week 1," "Napoleon," and "midterm" to help student sort materials.
 Instructors can add tags either while filling out their initial request or later on by clicking on an item from their item list.
 Instructors and students can also make their own personal tags on items which cannot be seen by anyone else.